koreenahickey-cmd/Venice-Local/README.md

 - Make sure Node.js 18+ is installed (macOS: `brew install node`, Windows: download from nodejs.org).

 ## Open and Run (source code)
-1) Download or clone the repo, then open Terminal/PowerShell in the project folder.
+1) Download or clone the repo, then open Terminal or PowerShell in the project folder.
 2) Install dependencies once: `npm install`.
 3) Launch the app from source: `npm start`.
 Electron opens a Venice Local window using the local code.